If you would like to listen, the show is available on BBC Sounds and the discussion was broadcast on 04 July 2022, starting at 1hr 05

 Dr. Jarvis highlighted the lack of certainty on the mechanism of action of TMS.
 However, this should not be a concern.
 As it is not known what exactly causes depression in the first instance, it is hardly surprising that the mechanisms of “repairing” it are also unclear.

-Richard Williams our lead practitioner had to say this…
+Richard Williams our Medical Director had to say this…

-Richard, who is our lead practitioner and is also a former patient of TMS, described how he “got his life back” through receiving 25 sessions of TMS treatment in 2016.
+Richard, who is our medical director and is also a former patient of TMS, described how he “got his life back” through receiving 25 sessions of TMS treatment in 2016.

 Richard quite rightly highlighted that one session of TMS will not have a clinical effect.
 For depression, it is recommended to have 20-30 sessions of treatment as most patients will see a positive response to repetitive transcranial magnetic stimulation.